file-format/Products/content/en/pdf/python/pikepdf/index.md

 Header_Image="header-image.png"
 Image_H2_Text="Free Python API allows linearizing PDFs and accessing encrypted PDFs.
 It supports PDF creation from the scratch, copying pages from one PDF to other, split or merge PDFs and many more."
 Image_Tag_Text=""
-Image_Alt_Text=" "
+Image_Alt_Text=""
 Image_title_Text=""
 Header_H1_Text="Open Source Python Library to Process PDF Files" Header_H2_Text="Free Python API allows linearizing PDFs and accessing encrypted PDFs.
 It supports PDF creation from the scratch, copying pages from one PDF to other, split or merge PDFs and many more." >}}

 {{< SinglePage/PageBody/menu/submenu >}}
 {{< SinglePage/PageBody/tab/wrapper >}}